Covid 19 coronavirus: Jacinda Ardern's former school Morrinsville College warns parents to keep kids at home

-• Five new cases yesterday, bringing the total number of cases to 1445; active cases fell to 426

-• A woman in her 70s became the 13th coronavirus fatality in NZ

-The principal of Jacinda Ardern's former college has slammed the decision that allows students back to school next week, telling parents their children can die from the virus and the Government has passed on child-minding duties to teachers.
+The principal of Jacinda Ardern's former college has criticised the decision that allows some students back to school next week, telling parents their children can die from the virus and the Government has passed on child-minding duties to teachers.

 In a three-page newsletter obtained by the Herald, Morrinsville College principal John Inger warns of the "potential disaster" of sending children back to the school once level 4 lifts next week.

-He says some parents will be sending students back to school simply because they are a "pain the neck" at home.
+He says some parents might be sending children back to school simply because they are a "pain in the neck" at home.

 "Children can contract Covid-19 and pass it on when asymptomatic, and they can die," said Inger, citing the Marist College cluster in Auckland.